 Disassembling

-Disassembling is the process of transforming the compiled binary code of a program into human-readable assembly language.
-Disassembly is essential in reverse engineering because it helps pen testers to understand the program’s architecture, identify its functions, and follow its control flow.
+Disassembling is the process of transforming the compiled binary code of a program into a human-readable assembly language.
+Disassembly is essential in reverse engineering because it helps pen testers understand the program’s architecture, identify its functions, and follow its control flow.
 Disassembling can be done using different tools, such as IDA Pro, Ghidra, or Binary Ninja.

 Here’s an example of disassembling a simple C program using the GNU Debugger (gdb):